 - Career break

-You can take up to 12 months paid leave (salary sacrificed over four years) or between 3 and 12 months unpaid leave to meet responsibilities at home, travel, study or do whatever is important to you.
+You can take between 3 and 12 months unpaid leave to meet responsibilities at home, travel, study or do whatever is important to you.

 - Leave without pay